Kile/Killua/README.md

 Running from Docker, while taking longer to start up, is much more convenient and allows you to use Grafana and Prometheus.
 To run Killua using Docker, follow these steps:

-1) Either clone the repo or pull the latest image from Docker Hub using `docker pull`
+1) Clone the repository (you need the `docker-compose.yml` file)
-2) Edit the `config.json` and `api/Rocket.toml` files as explained above
+2) Edit the `.env` file to your liking

-3) Run `MODE=[dev|prod] docker compose up` in the root directory of the project.
-The mode specifies if you want to run the bot in development or production mode.
-Development mode will not cache anything and will use the local API instead of the server.
-If not provided, it will default to development mode.
+If you want to contribute and test your changes:

+3) Run `docker compose up --build -d` to build the images and start the containers

+If you want to run the built images:

+3) Run `docker compose up -d` to start the containers (it will pull the images from Docker Hub)

 You can access Grafana on port 3000.
 The configured dashboard should already be added.
-You can access it after logging in with username `admin` and password `admin`.
+You can access it after logging in with username `admin` and password `admin` (unless you changed it in the env file).
 Prometheus can be accessed on port 8000.
 The API can be accessed on port 6060.

+Note: if you want to expose Grafana on nginx, you need to add `proxy_set_header Host $http_host;` to the `server` config.
 </details>

 ## Contributing
+Before I start talking about contributing, I want to mention an area of Killua of which traces can be found of but it is not yet complete.
+This is due to me working on it for a few while and not enjoying it to a point where I decided to postpone development.
+This is my own testing framework for dpy.
+This can be found in [`killua/tests`](./killua/tests/).
+A part of this is also downloading all card data from somewhere so these tests can be run by someone who does not have them in their mongodb database like me.
+Both of these are incomplete.

+### What to work on
+Contributions are MASSIVELY appreciated.
+A codebase this big can look a bit intimidating so if you would like to contribute but don't know where to start, here are some suggestions:
+*  **Documentation**: I try to document what I can but ultimately most of this lives in my head so I have never needed to provide detailed documentation.
+If you see something that is not documented or could be documented better, feel free to make a PR.
+*  **Multiple languages**: I would love to have Killua be available in multiple languages.
+You do not need to speak a language other than English to build a framework for it.
+I can organize translators.
+I have attempted this previously but got insanely burned out quickly.
+Discord offers a way to get the language of the user so all needed is to build a smart system to use this data.
+*  **Testing**: I have a testing framework in place but it is not complete.
+I would love to have a system where I can run tests on the bot and get a report of what failed and why.
+This is a big project and probably overengineered but it could be INSANELY useful.
+It was originally planned to **need** to get done for a non alpha/beta 1.0 version to get published but ultimately I don't have enough time to finish it currently so it has been removed from the roadmap of that release.
+* **Image generation**: I have a few commands that generate images.
+I rely on pxlapi for quite a few of them which is fine but if you have any other ideas (can be simple copy paste into another image) then feel free to PR them!
+They are always a lot of fun to use.
+* **An RPG system**: I am in the early stages of thinking about an RPG system using hxh's "Nen" system and building out the hunt command for a more interactive fun experience.
+I will likely work on this myself but I would love some help.
+* **Web development**: I have a website but it not very advanced.
+Frontend is my weak spot.
+If you would like to help me to build out the website, I am happy to write backend code for it.
+Please contact me if you are interested in this.

 > [!NOTE]
-> If you add any commands, please make sure to also add tests for it.
-A document explaining how tests for Killua work can be found [**here**](https://github.com/Kile/Killua/blob/main/killua/tests/README.md).
+> (If the testing system works for the bot) If you add any commands, please make sure to also add tests for it.
+A document explaining how tests for Killua work can be found [**here**](./killua/tests/README.md).
 > This also applies to the API, if you add any endpoints, please make sure to add tests for them.

-Contributions are always welcome!
-If you just want to contribute but don't know where to start, just contact me!
-I can help you find something to work on.
-If you have any questions, feel free to ask me on discord (`k1le`).
+## Grafana
+Grafana is pretty cool.
+The Grafana dashboard was added in version 1.1.0.
+You can find it in grafana/dashboards/main.json.
+Here are some screenshots:

+If you use Docker to run Killua, this would work without any additional setup.
+I also welcome contributions to the Grafana dashboard (maybe even add more analytics to the code!).
+You are also free to use my dashboard for your own bot if you want to, most of the saved data logic can be found in [`killua/cogs/prometheus.py`](./killua/cogs/prometheus.py) and [`killua/metrics/`](./killua/metrics/).

 If you don't like me using one of your images for the hug command, please contact me on discord `k1le` or on `kile@killua.dev`